-Under Alternative 5 the existing Spruce Railroad Trail would be widened between Phase 1 of the ODT and the existing Lyre River parking lot.
-New clearing of vegetation would occur to develop a new, accessible trail alignment in Segment D. This would require clearing of vegetated lands and conversion to developed area within the park resulting in a total construction footprint of 6.5 acres.
-This clearing would include removal of vegetation, including a maximum of 146 trees greater than 11" dbh.
-Tree species removed would include cedar, fir, maple and alder.
-None of the trees proposed for removal are old growth.
-There are 15 mature second growth trees that range from 24" to 34" dbh.
-Tree species removed in this size range would include fir, maple, and hemlock.
+Under Alternative 4, approximately 1.5 miles of new trail would be constructed in the Sol Duc area.
+The existing Spruce Railroad Trail would be widened between Phase 1 of the ODT and the existing Lyre River parking lot.
+New trail would also be developed between the current Lyre River parking lot and the park boundary east of the Lyre River on Water Line road.
+This would require clearing of vegetated lands and conversion to developed area within the park resulting in a total construction footprint of 14.4 acres.
+This clearing would include removal of 632 trees ≥ 11" dbh, including trees greater than 36" dbh.
+Tree species removed would include cedar, fir, alder, maple, and hemlock.
+None of the trees proposed for removal are old growth, although 59 trees are 24" dbh or greater.
+The largest trees proposed for removal are a 40" dbh cedar, a 34" dbh fir, and seven trees that are 30" dbh.
 Understory vegetation would also be cleared.
 This would include small trees < 11" dbh, shrubs, herbaceous plants, ferns and mosses as described in Chapter 3, Affected Environment.

 Best management practices would be implemented to avoid the transport of sediment during construction and maintenance of the expanded trail.
-However, some sediment transport would occur during rainfall events.
-Increased sediment in areas containing water lobelia may occur as a result of expansion and maintenance of the Lyre River parking lot, although revegetation of the shoreline area between the expanded parking lot and the lake is expected to minimize this effect.
-Alternative 4 would result in adverse, site-specific and local, long-term to permanent, moderate to major impacts to vegetation.
+However, some sediment transport would likely occur during rainfall events, particularly in the area upslope of the existing Lyre River parking lot where a new trail alignment with cleared areas up to 50' wide would be constructed.
+Increased sediment in areas containing water lobelia may occur as a result of construction upslope from the lobelia habitat, although development and implementation of a stormwater pollution prevention plan is expected to minimize this effect.
+Alternative 4 would result in adverse, site-specific and local, long-term to permanent, major impacts to vegetation.